justeattakeaway/JustSaying/README.md

 ````

-###2.(b) Enabling Throttling
+###2.(b) Configure Throttling
-By default throttling is off which means NotificationStack will create as many threads as it needs to process messages as fast as it can.
+JustSaying throttles message handllers, which means JustSaying will limit the maximum number of messages being processed concurrently.
+The default limit is 8 threads per processor core, i.e. `[Environment.ProcessorCount](https://msdn.microsoft.com/en-us/library/system.environment.processorcount.aspx) * 8`.
-By enabling throttling you can limit the amount of messages passed to application (useful for web apps with TCP thread restrictions).
+We feel that this is a sensible number, but it can be overridden.
+This is useful for web apps with TCP thread restrictions.
-To enable throttling you need to specify optional parameter when setting SqsTopicSubcriber
+To override throttling you need to specify optional parameter when setting SqsTopicSubcriber

 ````c#